 10.2 Work Experience

-Here you can connect your social accounts for GitHub, Meetup, Twitter, and LinkedIn.
+Here you can connect your social accounts for Meetup, Twitter, and LinkedIn.

 You can change your password in this section.
 By default, you are requested to change your password every 90 days.
-Only a Mendix Admin is allowed to change the expiration period.
+Only a Mendix Admin can change this.

 10.5 API Keys

-An example of this is to use an API key to perform scripted operations on your application model with the Platform SDK.
+For example, you can use an API key to perform scripted operations on your application model with the SDK.

-To obtain a Mendix API key, follow these steps, click Create new API key and follow the instructions.
+To get a Mendix API key, click Create New API Key and follow the instructions.

 Make a note of the API key, as it will only be shown once.